 Panina Hamilton (1807 – after 1853) — his last wife

 John Morgan married a 35-year old spinster named Panina Hamilton in Franklin County, Georgia on 30 July 1842.
 One cannot help but wonder how they met — we have solid evidence that Panina was born and lived in Franklin County before her marriage, but John Morgan had never lived there as far as we know.
 Panina had evidently been enumerated in the 1840 census household of her widowed mother Mary H. Hamilton in Franklin County — that household included a woman of Panina’s age and a young male of the right age to have been Panina’s illegitimate son Alonso Hamilton.
 Panina’s identity is clarified by a Revolutionary War pension record and its associated court filings.
-(Incidentally, her signature and these court records clearly read “Panina” rather than “Parina” as is often reported on the internet.
+Incidentally, her signature and these court records clearly read “Panina” rather than “Parina” as is often reported on the internet.

 A Revolutionary War veteran from South Carolina named William Turk (c1744-1795) died in Franklin County, Georgia in 1795.
-His widow Margaret (Archibald) Turk was eligible for a widow’s pension based on his service but died in 1842 before collecting it.
-Ten years later her son William Turk (1794-1877) applied to have the $362.50 due to her paid to himself and his sister Mary H. Hamilton (1787-1852) testifying that they were Margaret Turk’s only heirs.
+His widow Margaret Turk (ne Archibald) was eligible for a widow’s pension based on his service but died in 1842 before collecting it.
+Ten years later her son William Turk (1794-1877) applied to have the $362.50 due to her paid to himself and his sister Mary H. Hamilton (1787-1852), declaring that they were Margaret Turk’s only heirs.
 According to testimony given in Lumpkin County court on 20 April 1853, Mary H. Hamilton died in 1852 but was survived by four children named Elvira Williams, Panina Morgan, William B. Hamilton, and John T. Hamilton.11

 William Turk, the son, had been a Colonel in the Seminole Wars and in 1853 was a serving justice of Franklin County who testified that he was born in Franklin County in 1794 and had lived there all his life.
 The four children of his sister Margaret H. Hamilton testified that she had died in Walker County on 24 March 1852, having lived there for ten months, but had previously lived in Cobb County, apparently with one of her children.
 The 1850 census enumerated two of her children in Cobb County: Elvira Williams (born c1806), wife of George K. Williams, and William B. Hamilton (born c1808).
 Her other two children were enumerated in Walker County: Panina (born 1807), and John T. Hamilton (born c1813) who was listed just two doors away from Richard Morgan.